DevExpress/devextreme-documentation/api-reference/10 UI Components/dxChat/1 Configuration/onTypingStart.md

 #include common-ref-eventparam

 ##### field(e.user): User
-A user that started typing.
+The user who started typing.

 ---
 #####See Also#####